dynamsoft-docs/license-server-docs/selfhosting/DLSonWindows.md

 ![DLS-HomePage-001]({{site.assets}}imgs/dls-homepage.png)

 If the above page shows up, then the server is installed correctly and is ready to process requests.
-However, the requests may not be able to reach it because it only listens on a local IP / Port.
-Therefore, the next step is to configure the network environment - reverse proxy - for it with the help of `IIS` .
-See [Configure Reverse Proxy Using IIS]({{site.selfhosted}}configurereverseproxyusingiis.html) on how to redirect requests sent to `https://www.yoursite.com/dls/\*` to `https://127.0.0.1:48080/\*`.
+In order to better integrate with your original service, and make the service more secure on the Internet, the next step is to configure the network environment - reverse proxy - for it with the help of `IIS` .
+See [Configure Reverse Proxy Using IIS]({{site.selfhosted}}configurereverseproxyusingiis.html) on how to redirect requests sent to `https://www.yoursite.com/dls/` to `https://127.0.0.1:48080/`.

+> NOTE proxy and https are optional, except those products who need https to run normally (like Dynamsoft BarcodeReader Javascript Edition).
+>
+> If you not config them please use `http://ip:port/` in the following steps.

 ## Configuration

 With the above steps, DLS will be listening on requests sent to this URL "https://www.yoursite.com/dls/".
-We recommend that you set up another DLS on another machine as the standby Server.
+You can set up another DLS on another machine as the standby Server, in case the main server is briefly unavailable.

 ### Configure a Standby DLS

 For maximum up time, a standby DLS is necessary.
 Assume you have installed two copies of DLS, the following are the steps to configure them

-* Find the file `dls.json.sample` in the DLS directory, rename it to `dls.json`
+* Find the file `dls.json.sample` in the DLS directory, copy and rename it to `dls.json`

 * In the configuration, there are two settings: "serverMode" and "servers".
 We only need to change "servers".
 It accepts two values, the first specifies the main DLS URL and the second, the standby URL.

-  * For the main DLS: `"servers": ["self", "https://standby.yoursite.com:port/"]`
+  * For the main DLS: `"servers": ["self", "https://standby.yoursite.com/dls/"]`

-  * For the standby DLS: `"servers": ["https://www.yoursite.com:port/", "self"]`
+  * For the standby DLS: `"servers": ["https://www.yoursite.com/dls/", "self"]`

 > NOTE that you need to configure both the main DLS and the standby DLS separately.